telus/tds-core/packages/PriceLockup/PriceLockup.md

 - Align the currency sign to the right when displaying prices in French
 - Use `strikethrough` prop for price savings comparison
   - If using `strikethrough` prop, it must be accompanied by corresponding `ariaLabel` to be used by screen readers
+  - `strikethrough` price must be smaller than the discounted price

 <img src="price-lockup_annotated.png" alt="price lockup annotated example" style="width: 100%; " />